 Find privileged nominations by selecting Privileged Nominations under the Nomination Type filter.

-You can search nominations from the search available on most pages (main search) by selecting Nominations as the source and entering your search terms in the search box.
+You can search nominations from the search bar by selecting Nominations as the source and entering your search terms in the search box.
 Nominations also are included when you search All Sources.

-From the Nominations home page, you can search for a nomination by number.
-You also can search nominations using quick or advanced search, which includes a query builder form and a command line search for using SOLR query syntax.
+You also can search nominations using the search form or advanced search, which includes a query builder form and a command line search for using SOLR query syntax.
 See Search Tools Overview for details on using operators and fields in your search query.
-Nominations fields can be used in the main search box, the words/phrases box on quick search or the advanced search command line.
+Nominations fields can be used in the search bar or the advanced search command line.
 Search form field equivalents are listed here.

 You can narrow your search results by selecting additional criteria from the filters, also known as facets, on the left side of the results page.
 Filters available for nominations include Congress, Nomination Type, Committee, Status of Nomination, and Nominees with US State or Territory Indicated.
 See Refining with Filters for more information.